nix-community/awesome-nix/README.md

 * [Devbox](https://github.com/jetify-com/devbox) - Instant, portable, and predictable development environments.
 * [devshell](https://github.com/numtide/devshell) - `mkShell` with extra bits and a toml config option to be able to onboard non-nix users.
 * [dream2nix](https://github.com/nix-community/dream2nix) - A framework for automatically converting packages from other build systems to Nix.
+* [flake-edit](https://github.com/a-kenji/flake-edit) - Edit your flake inputs with auto-follows and update functionality directly from the CLI.
 * [flake-utils-plus](https://github.com/gytis-ivaskevicius/flake-utils-plus) - A lightweight Nix library flake for painless NixOS flake configuration.
 * [flake-utils](https://github.com/numtide/flake-utils) - Pure Nix flake utility functions to help with writing flakes.
 * [flake.parts](https://github.com/hercules-ci/flake-parts) - Minimal Nix modules framework for Flakes: split your flakes into modules and get things done with community modules.